jeremyreeder/gridscout/docs/_posts/2021-07-04-building-a-road-bicycle.md

 # Parts List

-These are the parts that I'm tentatively planning to use, subject to my whims and to figuring out which parts are actually compatible.
+These are the parts that I'm tentatively planning to use, subject to my whims and to figuring out which parts are best and which are actually compatible.

 - [VO Pass Hunter frame, medium, cool blue][frame]
 - [VO Voyager disc front wheel, 700c][front-wheel]